tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - What type is a C-style string?
   - `char*`
 - What happens when you iterate a pointer?
+  - When you iterate a pointer, you increment or decrement its value so the memory address that it points to also increments or decrements.
 - What are the most important safety tips to know when using pointers?

 ## Learn Basics of Creating a C++ Project in Your IDE